charmoniumQ/thesis/prelim_text/README.md

   - Research notebooks
   - Semantic description of hypothesis
   - P. V. Gorp and S. Mazanek.
 Share: a web portal for creating and sharing executable research papers.
 Procedia CS, 4:589–597, 2011
-- J. Kovaˇcevi ́c.
+- J. Kovacevi (check name).
 How to encourage and publish reproducible research.
 In IEEE International Conference on Acoustic Speech Signal Processing, volume IV, pages 1273–1276, Apr.
 2007.
 - Journals
   - N. Limare.
 Running a reproducible research journal, with source code inside.
 In ICERM Workshop, 2012.
   - ReScienceC (Rougier et al. 2017)
   - An increasing number of journals and conferences are concerned with the reproducibility of published articles (Drummond, 2018) (Bajpai et al., 2019).
+  - Image Processing On Line (IPOL) [Miguel Colom, Bertrand Kerautret, Nicolas Limare, Pascal Monasse, and Jean-Michel Morel.
+2015.
+IPOL: a new journal for fully reproducible research; analysis of four years development.
+In 2015 7th International Conference on New Technologies, Mobility and Security (NTMS).
+IEEE, 1–5.]
 - Copyright
   - V. Stodden.
 The legal framework for reproducible scientific research: Licensing and copyright.
 Computing in Science and Engineering, 11(1):35–40, 2009.
 - Domain-specific testbeds